jbcodeforce/vuejs-studies/docs/vuetify.md

 The `src/App.vue` file includes components prefixed with `v-`.
 Similar to how Vue uses the prefix to indicate Vue-specific directives, this is how **Vuetify** indicates that these components are part of its library.

+* Add a Login.vue in components folder and base it with Vuetify v-text-field
 * Remove the  v-main

   ```html